How To Uninstall Apps On Mac [Step-By-Step Guide]

 Software developers provide their own uninstallers, which enable users to remove the app and its related files from their systems.

-.
-Look for a folder named after the app you wish to delete.
-Open the folder to see if there’s an uninstaller included. - Double-cis lick on the built-in uninstaller (it might be named Uninstall [App Name] or similar).
+2. Double-cis lick on the built-in uninstaller (it might be named Uninstall [App Name] or similar).
 Follow the onscreen instructions provided by the uninstaller.
 You may be asked to enter your admin password to authorize the uninstallation.

 Benefits:

-- Ensures that all support files are removed.
+• Ensures that all support files are removed.

-- Reduces the risk of leaving behind leftover files that could consume storage space.
+• Reduces the risk of leaving behind leftover files that could consume storage space.

 5. Uninstall programs on Mac with Terminal

-You might have come across articles suggesting the use of the sudo uninstall file://
+You might have come across articles suggesting the use of the sudo uninstall file:// command in the Terminal to delete apps.

-However, it’s important to note that there is no such command as sudo uninstall file://
+However, it’s important to note that there is no such command as sudo uninstall file:// built in macOS.

-While there isn’t a built-in uninstall command, advanced users might use Terminal commands like rm -rf
+While there isn’t a built-in uninstall command, advanced users might use Terminal commands like rm -rf to remove applications manually.
+However, this method is risky and not recommended for most users.

 To completely remove apps with Terminal, follow the steps below:

-and type the following commandsudo rm -rf
+1. Open Terminal and type the following command sudo rm -rf.

-may prompt you for your administrator password.
+3. Press Return to execute the command.
+The Terminal may prompt you for your administrator password.
 Enter it to proceed with the uninstallation process.

 Caution: Misusing this command can render your system inoperable.
 Unless you’re an expert and understand the full implications, it’s safer to use the methods outlined earlier.